Enabling AWS IAM Group Access to an EKS Cluster Using RBAC

 - Attach

-to your desired group (e.g.dev.rnd.group
+dev.assume-eks-access-role.policyto your desired group (e.g.dev.rnd.group)

 Configure EKS to Work With the Role